 - As soon as lock-down is over, get your next appointment booked.

 - If you are not yet familiar with Laser Hair Removal I suggest you take advantage of the current offers available for packages at a reputable clinic; it could be your personal resolution goal for end of lock-down!

 - Did you know?
-All forms of Hair Removal will leave the skin somewhat irritated and inflamed to some degree.
+All forms of Facial Hair Removal will leave the skin somewhat irritated and inflamed to some degree.
 This makes the pigment containing cells prone to stimulation if they are exposed to sunlight or sunbeds.
 Any form of tanning after hair removal predisposes one to the potential for hyperpigmentation.